By Sai Sreenivas Kodur, Co-Founder & CTO

 Food preferences of people are different, for example, some like it spicy, some like it sweet, some like that extra cheese in pasta, and many more.
-Everyone has a unique taste and experience the same food in different ways, for example grilled fish is enjoyed by some and repelled by others (may be because of smell and meat preferences).
-Human tastes have evolved over time, very similar to evolution of life.
+Everyone has a unique taste and experience the same food in different ways, for example, grilled fish is enjoyed by some and repelled by others (maybe because of smell and meat preferences).
+Human tastes have evolved over time, very similar to the evolution of life.
 Take a look at this article to understand how every animal has different sensibilities; it explains why hummingbirds are sugar junkies, while robins stick with worms.

 Why people have different preferences for food?

-– Similar to our varied preferences in non-food parts of life e.g. fashion, movies, music etc., our food tastes are also different.
+– Similar to our varied preferences in non-food parts of life e.g. fashion, movies, music, etc., our food tastes are also different.
 Most of it is influenced by our culture and environment.
-People exposed to very similar conditions could also end up having different tastes, for example siblings might have different tasts, even though they have grown up in the same conditions.
+People exposed to very similar conditions could also end up having different tastes, for example, siblings might have different tastes, even though they have grown up in the same conditions.

 – Evolution of human tastes in food mainly happened because of our choices at every stage of life.
 Few tastes added up.
 Few did not.

-– Globalisation of food and hence eating habits, increase in choices and diversity of food was only possible because of globalisation.
-For an example, people in India who are exposed to majorly Indian cuisines during their childhood ended up liking or disliking new dishes which were exposed to them.
-Also in India, ingredients which were available to the people a while back were very limited compared to current scenario.
-Purchasing power of individuals also plays a factor, some ingredients are expensive (example saffron, tuna fish, etc.), some are not (example chicken, common vegetables etc.).
-This allows people with higher purchasing power get exposed to a better gourmet experience.
+– Globalization of food and hence eating habits, increase in choices and diversity of food was only possible because of globalization.
+For example, people in India who are exposed to majorly Indian cuisines during their childhood ended up liking or disliking new dishes which were exposed to them.
+Also in India, ingredients which were available to the people a while back were very limited compared to the current scenario.
+The purchasing power of individuals also plays a factor, some ingredients are expensive (example saffron, tuna fish, etc.), some are not (example chicken, common vegetables, etc.).
+This allows people with higher purchasing power to get exposed to a better gourmet experience.
 This is true in its own way, in each country as a whole, and also across countries.

-– New dishes came in the way science of cooking defined it.
+– New dishes came in the way the science of cooking defined it.
 Few dishes came in experimentally.
-Modern chefs create new recipes in a well defined fashion (example here) and hence new cuisines also evolved just like the way new genres evolved in music.
+Modern chefs create new recipes in a well-defined fashion (example here) and hence new cuisines also evolved just like the way new genres evolved in music.

 Applications of AI & Personalisation Technology in the Food Sector

-a) Restaurants – A restaurant’s main agenda is to keep customers satisfied by providing them the highest quality of food and service, and to operate profitably by minimising costs.
+a) Restaurants – A restaurant’s main agenda is to keep customers satisfied by providing them the highest quality of food and service and to operate profitably by minimizing costs.
 Technology played an important role in transforming this industry.
-Online presence through discovery, table booking and food ordering opened up channels to attract new customers and keep old customers happy.
-While restaurant management and POS help improve internal process for payment, accounts, CRM, inventory management.
+Online presence through discovery, table booking, and food ordering opened up channels to attract new customers and keep old customers happy.
+While restaurant management and POS help improve the internal process for payment, accounts, CRM, inventory management.
 For any typical restaurant, there are two types of customers:

-– Dine in: Service, convenience, ambience and food taste, food presentation are important factors.
+– Dine in: Service, convenience, ambiance, and food taste, food presentation are important factors.

 – Food quality, packaging, delivery time are important factors.